 - Promote newer and niche cell technologies.

-ACC battery manufacturing represents one of the leading economic opportunities for several global growth sectors, such as consumer electronics, EVs, and renewable energy.
+ACC battery manufacturing represents one of the leading economic opportunities for several industrial growth sectors, such as consumer electronics, EVs, and renewable energy.

-The EV industry, which is one of the most promising sectors in India to watch out for, stands to benefit from this scheme.
-One of the major factors contributing towards higher costs of EVs is the import of batteries.
-Another factor that restricts the industry growth is lack of supporting infrastructure like charging stations.
-This new scheme gives a push to local manufacturing facilities and can steer the industry growth to achieve the target of energy and transportation.
-ACC batteries, which display the capability of energy storage, can also be the key to achieving the goal of round-the-clock supply of power from renewable energy.
+The rapidly growing EV industry, in particular, stands to benefit from this PLI scheme.
+One of the major factors contributing towards higher costs of EVs in India is the import of ACC batteries.
+Another factor that has restricted the EV industry’s growth is lack of supporting infrastructure like charging stations, which is now becoming prioritized by the government.
+ACC batteries, which display the capability of energy storage, can also be key to achieving the goal of round-the-clock supply of power from renewable energy.

-The NPACC PLI scheme is also a vital push towards local capacity building in core competent technologies that will make India a hub of clean energy.
-It will also reduce excessive dependence on imports, including from China.
-This is becoming increasingly important given recent geopolitical events, besides boosting local employment.
+The NPACC PLI scheme will aid local capacity building in core competent technologies to make India a hub of clean energy.
+It will reduce excessive dependence on imports, including from China.
+A boost to local employment is another vital outcome.

 India Briefing is produced by Dezan Shira & Associates.
 The firm assists foreign investors throughout Asia from offices across the world, including in Delhi and Mumbai.
 Readers may write to email@example.com for more support on doing business in in India.